johnfelixespinosa/johnfelixespinosa.github.io/_posts/2019-06-06-Dealing-with-User-Roles-Using-Enum.md

 ---
 layout: post
-title: "Dealing with User Roles"
+title: "Dealing with User Roles Using Enum"
 date:  2019-06-06 15:13:35
 categories: code
 ---

 One of the most common features to be implemented in a web application is the ability to specify roles.
 Much like the last time I implemented a roles feature [(here)](https://github.com/johnfelixespinosa/React-Practice/tree/master/instagram-mock), it took me longer than it should have.
 Going in one direction, only to switch gears to another, ultimately coming full circle back in the original direction.
-To review the concept, I'd like to identify the pros and cons of the implementation method I chose, as well as the pros and cons of alternate methods.
+To review the concept, I'd like to identify the pros and cons of the implementation method I chose.

 The task at hand for this implementation was as follows